shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 - Even weaker is the `Read Commited` isolation level.
 Two consecutive select statements in a transaction can return different data.
-Contrary to the *Read Repetable* level, this level allows not only the set of rows to change, but also the data that those rows contain.
+Contrary to the *Read Repeatable* level, this level allows not only the set of rows to change, but also the data that those rows contain.
 This can happen if another transaction modifies the rows.